An Overview of Applebee's and Texas Alcoholic Beverage Commission Investigations

 This Duncanville Applebee's found itself under investigation by the TABC twice in 2017.
 In August, a citizen complained that the bar sold alcohol to minors.
 TABC looked into the complaint, was unable to uncover corroborating evidence, and close the investigation on 10/17/2017.

 Then in December, law enforcement officials referred a laundry list of allegations to the TABC for further investigation.
 The alleged wrong-doing included sale of alcohol to minors, selling alcohol to intoxicated customers, breach of the peace, and failure to report a breach of the peace.
-Despite the laundry list of potential bad behavior, TABC was unable to come with evidence to support the charges, closed the case 1/03/18, and took no further action.
+Despite the laundry list of potential bad behavior, TABC was unable to come up with evidence to support the charges, closed the case 1/03/18, and took no further action.

 Forney - 114 Highway 80 West